-Massachusetts Residents Working in a Foreign Country

-Income earned by a Massachusetts resident in a foreign country is subject to taxation in Massachusetts.
-If you excluded part or all of the compensation earned in a foreign country on your U.S. return (under U.S. IRC § 911), you must include any such amount in line 3 for Massachusetts tax purposes.
+Massachusetts residents working in a foreign country while a Massachusetts resident.
+Income earned in a foreign country is subject to taxation in Massachusetts.
+If you excluded part or all of the compensation earned in a foreign country on your U.S. return (under § 911 of the IRC), you must include any such amount in line 5 for Massachusetts tax purposes.
+Part-year residents of Massachusetts.
+If you earned only a portion of the income you reported on your U.S. return while you were a Massachusetts resident, subtract from your U.S. wages the amount earned and received while you were domiciled in another state or country.